skippyelvis/ai4sg_mdiabetes/readme.md

 # Setup to Run Experiments
+along with cloning this repo, you will need to download the relevant private files

 ### GCS setup
 - you will need a GCS developer access key in the form of a JSON file